Childhood Obesity Weekly Policy Update Newsletter

 Telluride Town Council Sends Soda Tax Proposal to Voters

 In a 5-2 vote last week, the town council of Telluride, Colorado formally agreed to a ballot measure that—if approved by voters in November—would impose a penny-per-ounce excise tax on sugar-sweetened beverages sold locally.
-Projected to raise an estimated $200,000-$400,000 annually, the revenue would fund scholarships, physical activity-centered after school activities and gardening programs.
+Projected to raise an estimated $200,000-$400,000 annually, the revenue would fund scholarships, after-school activities, and gardening programs.

 Report Examines Effects of Scheduled Cuts to SNAP Benefits